Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 Cooking Shrimp

-• Defrost shrimp in water bowl.
+• Defrost 1/2 lb shrimp in a bowl.
+Add enough water to cover the shrimp.
 Once defrosted, de-vein the shrimp.
 Hold a shrimp up to a light to locate the vein, pierce the whiter part (joint) of the shrimp just below the vein with a toothpick, and pull the toothpick upwards towards the shrimp back.
 Do this slowly to remove the vein.
 Piece again at another joint if the vein breaks to remove all traces of vein.
 Repeat with all your shrimp.

-• Cook the shrimp: add shrimp, salt, and enough water in a small pot to barely cover your shrimp.
+• Cook the shrimp: add all the shrimp, 1/4 tsp salt, and enough water in a small pot to barely cover your shrimp.
 Boil on medium-high heat for only about 1.5 to 2.5 minutes or until the shrimp is no longer translucent.
-Drain and run under cold water to stop the cooking process.
+Drain and run under cold water to stop the shrimp from cooking further.

 • Remove the shells and tails from shrimp, and cut the shrimp in half along the body.